terrencebudnik/create-a-README/Develop/sampleREADME.md

   ----------------------------------------------------------------------

-  # Allows user to easily create a professional README.md for GitHub projects
+  # It allows users to input details of project on the command line to produce professional README.md
   # ![License](https://img.shields.io/badge/License-MIT-yellow.svg))

   -----------------------------------------------------------------------